 As bottled water professionals, we have chosen to work only with vendors who maintain a high level of expectations when it comes to green practices.
 In doing so we have created a line of products and internal protocols that you can feel good about.

-The biggest offender of waste is, of course, the travel size bottles, generally a 16-ounce portion.
+The biggest offender of waste is, of course, the travel size, 16-ounce water bottle.
 Although this option is a phenomenal alternative to soda, it is a “one-time” use disposable item.
-Consumption of these on to go types of water bottles has risen dramatically in recent years due to competitive pricing and increased awareness of the health benefits of drinking water.
+Consumption of these on the to-go types of water bottles has risen dramatically in recent years due to competitive pricing and increased awareness of the health benefits of drinking water.

 Zero Waste Options